wickedlyethan/wickedlyethan.github.io/content/blog/2025-08-03-how-i-manage-my-music-library.md

 ## Getting music

 Pretty straightforward: I buy it.
-I buy it on [Bandcamp](https://bandcamp.com/) for cool indies, or [7Digital](https://us.7digital.com/), [Pro Studio Masters](https://www.prostudiomasters.com/) or [HDtracks](https://www.hdtracks.com/) for anything else.
+I buy it on [Bandcamp](https://bandcamp.com/) for cool indies, or [7Digital](https://us.7digital.com/), [Pro Studio Masters](https://www.prostudiomasters.com/), or [HDtracks](https://www.hdtracks.com/) for anything else.
 These are the kind of websites that have 24-bit 192kHz recordings of Pink Floyd on the front page no matter what year you go there, to get a sense of the vibe.
-I don’t go that far, but my goal is always to get music in at least CD quality, so that means FLAC by default, 320 kbps MP3 if I must.
+I don’t go that far, but my goal is always to get music that's at least CD quality, so that means FLAC by default, 320 kbps MP3 if I must.
 This all started with ripping my CDs to FLAC as a kid with [Exact Audio Copy](https://www.exactaudiocopy.de/), so we might as well continue in that tradition.

 I’m not a saint or anything – if something can’t be bought or is prohibitively expensive I’ll hop on Soulseek, but I try to avoid it.
 And I do stream music – I use YouTube Music to listen to tracks people have recommended me or I’m checking out, but I try to adhere to the principle of buying music if I’ve listened to it a certain number of times.